 With a business cash advance from Harbortouch, you can get the working capital your business needs without having to approach a bank or worrying about the long-term credit card interest charges.

 The Government is always interested in ways that they can grow the economy.
 One of the ways they can do this by supporting new business growth.
 They often will do this through grants.
 For the new business owner, this is a great way to achieve start-up funding.
 There is no commitment needed to pay back the subsidy from the Government.
 There are different types of grants.
 Each of them is going to have their criteria for the business to qualify for these.

 The business owner first has to determine what grants are available.
 Some of these are replaced over a period with different forms of subsidies.
 Some grants may be available for a new startup.
 Others may be available for encouraging employment.
 Then there may be others for established businesses to continue growth.
-For more information visit: https://www.grants.gov
+For more information, visit grants.gov.

 Going outside of the realm of friends and family for business start-up money may mean turning to resources like angel investors or Crowdfunding.
-Crowdsourcing is not applicable to every business.
-Generally if one is looking at crowdfunding options like GoFundMe or Kickstarter, it is because their company has a new product or idea to launch.
+Crowdsourcing does not apply to every business.
+Generally, if one is looking at crowdfunding options like GoFundMe or Kickstarter, their company has a new product or idea to launch.
 It will need to attract interested investors from these types of crowdfunding platforms.

 Angel investors are another avenue to consider.
-With an angel investor, they usually are private individuals or small investment firms that invest in your company for a vested interest or equity.
+They are usually private individuals or small investment firms that invest in your company for a vested interest or equity with an angel investor.
 Angel investors generally want to see proven growth and have an existing strategy to recover investments.
-The advantage of an angel is they will have experience in running and growing businesses that can help you, but you have to be cautious about losing too much of your ownership stake.
+An angel’s advantage is they will have experience in running and growing businesses that can help you, but you have to be cautious about losing too much of your ownership stake.